Property Management Blog

 • Impose the necessary restrictions.
 For example, you can choose to only accept specific breeds and impose weight limits.

 • Add a pet policy to your lease agreement.
-For instance, require tenants with pets to carry pet insurance coverage.
+For instance, require residents with pets to carry pet insurance coverage.
 You may also require that they keep an ID tag at all times.

 Bottom Line